 Hiccups: A small percentage of patients (3%) will experience a period of hiccups lasting no longer than ten minutes.
 They are self-limiting.

-In a few states, you may prescribe a single dose of Valium® under your dental license and DEA permit.
-As for a second drug, it depends on which state you practice.
+In a few states, you may prescribe a single dose of Valium® under your dental license and DEA registration.
+As for a second drug, it depends on the state in which you practice.
 Most states require minimal training and/or have specific dosage restrictions.
 Be sure to check your state regulations.

 Treating anxious and fearful patients without sedation can be difficult.
 They often require extra consolation and reassurance and are not always cooperative.
 It can take an hour to complete what would ordinarily take five minutes.
 However, with the proper amount of sedation, these patients are safely and quickly transformed into the best and most enjoyable patients to treat.
 Because they are fully relaxed, you can treat them more efficiently.
 Their jaws naturally loosen, they become cooperative and quite pleasant to be around.
 In the end, you get better results and a happier patient.